Catherine22/Algorithm/README.md

   > **Tips**
   > - removeDuplicates() - No need to sort your array before you remove duplicated elements.
 O(n^2) <br>
-  > - removeDuplicatesAndSort1(), removeDuplicatesAndSort2() - It only takes O(n log n), but you've got to sort before removing duplicates.
-It's a little like using sort()+unique() in vector on C++. <br>
+  > - removeDuplicatesAndSort1(), removeDuplicatesAndSort2() - It only takes O(n log n), but you've got to sort the whole sequence before removing duplicates.
+It's a little like using sort()+unique() with vector in C++. <br>
   > - Using removeDuplicatesAndSort1() or removeDuplicatesAndSort2() if you don't need to return unsorted array. <br>
   > - removeDuplicatesAndSort2() is more efficient and smarter then removeDuplicatesAndSort1() due to replacing elements instead of removing duplicates.

-  - [Sequence Searching] is used to **search a sorted array to find an element.** If the array contains the element, it'll return where the element is in the array or the latest position if there're duplicated elements.
+  - [Sequence Searching] is used to **search a sorted array to find an element.** If the array contains the element, it'll return where the element is in the array or the latest position while there're duplicated elements.
   - As I was saying, if the element've never been found, this algorithm would return the index referring to a value(array[index] < element < array[index+1]).
       - two ways to do binary searching (Usually, binSearch2() which is more efficient than binSearch() is better)
       - Fibonacci Searching